fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 Local initiatives are everywhere (with or without a Global strategy)

-> Case example : Managing signature books (parapheurs in French)
+> Case example : Managing signature books (parapheurs in French) in a large European group
-- Set-up Docusing software as an internal tools to replace "physical" signature books
+- Set-up Docusing software as an internal tool to replace "physical" signature books process
 - Result : improved treasury management and improved on-time payments

 ----

-### WIIFM (What's in there for me) ?
+### WIIFM (What's in it for me) ?
 - How is it considered within the organisation ?
 - Does it create value to the Finance team ?
 - Does it create value to my profile ?